-Requires the State Budget Office provide a list of new programs and program enhancements that exceed \$500,000.
-Also requires identified programs to use program-specific measuring metrics in addition to the metrics required under Section 447 of the Management and Budget Act.
-The State Budget Office shall provide a report on the metrics and performance progress of identified programs by September 30.
-Express intent that future program funding increases be based on prior performance.
-Revises the due date of the required report and does not include the stated intent of the legislature that the governor consider performances of new programs as the basis for any increase in funds appropriated from the prior year.
+Requires the State Budget Office to provide a list of new programs and program enhancements that exceed \$500,000; requires use of program-specific measuring metrics in addition to metrics required under Section 447 of the Management and Budget Act.
+Requires a report on the metrics and performance progress of identified programs by September 30; expresses legislative intent that future program funding increases be based on prior performance.

-Supplemental Recommendations for FY 2021-22 Appropriations
+Supplemental Boilerplate Recommendations for FY 2021-22 Appropriations